-BUDGET MONITORING 1ST QUARTER
+1. BUDGET MONITORING 1ST OUARTER

-Issue for Decision

-To consider the capital and revenue budget and expenditure figures for the first quarter of 2014/15.

-To consider other financial matters with a material effect on the medium term financial strategy or the balance sheet.

-Decision Made

-- 1. That the satisfactory revenue position at the end of the first quarter of 2014/15 be noted. - 2.
-That the proposals for slippage and re-profiling in the capital programme to 2015/16, including the specific allocations for the local growth fund approved schemes as set out in paragraph 1.7.5 of the report of the Director of Regeneration and Communities, be agreed. - 3.
-That increased income from development control applications be utilised to fund additional appeals costs, as set out in paragraph 1.4.10b of the report of the Director of Regeneration and Communities. - 4.
-That £230,000 of the additional income arising from the return of the unused top slice for the business rates safety net (£198,000) and the repayment from HMRC (£42,825) for over declared VAT in relation to car parking overpayments be utilised as follows:
+- 1.1 Issue for Decision - 1.1.1 To consider the capital and revenue budget and expenditure figures for the first quarter of 2014/15. - 1.1.2 To consider other financial matters with a material effect on the medium term financial strategy or the balance sheet. - 1.2 Recommendation of Head of Finance & Resources - 1.2.1 It is recommended that Cabinet: - a) Note the satisfactory revenue position at the end of the first quarter of 2014/15; - b) Agree the proposals for slippage and re-profiling in the capital programme to 2015/16 including the specific allocations for the local growth fund approved schemes as set out in paragraph 1.7.5; - Agree to utilise increased income from development control applications to fund additional appeals costs, as set out in paragraph 1.4.10b of this report; - d) Agree to utilise £230,000 of the additional income in accordance with the proposals set out in paragraph 1.4.9d of this report; - e) Agree to the temporary virement of £50,000 from the Leader's contingency to employ an Information Manager for 12 months, as detailed in 1.4.8 of this report; - f) Note the detail in the report on the collection fund, general fund balances and treasury management activity.

-Office accommodation project Land charges fee refunds Economic Development business database + 90,000 120,000 20,000 uatabase 230.000

-5. That agreement be given to the temporary virement of £50,000 from the Leader's contingency to employ an Information Manager for 12 months, as detailed in paragraph 1.4.8 of the report of the Director of Regeneration and Communities.

-6. That the detail in the report on the collection fund, general fund balances and treasury management activity be noted.

-Reasons for Decision
+1.3 Reasons for Recommendation

-The Director of Regeneration and Communities is the Responsible Financial Officer, and has overall responsibility for budgetary control and financial management.
-However in practice day to day budgetary control is delegated to service managers, with assistance and advice from their Director and the Finance Section.
-The report of the Director of Regeneration and Communities advises and updates the Cabinet on the current position with regard to both revenue and capital expenditure against the approved budgets, and also includes sections on Collection Fund performance and Treasury Management performance.

-The report uses a number of terms that may require definition and a glossary of terms is given in section 1.14.3 of the report.
+- 1.3.1 The Director of Regeneration & Communities is the Responsible Financial Officer, and has overall responsibility for budgetary control and financial management.
+However in practice day to day budgetary control is delegated to service managers, with assistance and advice from their director and the finance section.
+This report advises and updates the Cabinet on the current position with regards to both revenue and capital expenditure against the approved budgets, and also includes sections on Collection Fund performance and Treasury Management performance. - 1.3.2 The report uses a number of terms that may require definition and a glossary of terms is given in section 1.14.3 of the report.